April 1, 2021

 Pharaoh Ants

-Pharaoh ants can get in through tiny cracks and are attracted to sweet and oily food but will eat pretty much anything, including other insects.
-Once they are in your house they could multiply rapidly.
-They are different than other ants because they have multiple queens.
-They also move frequently if in contact with a repelling odor.
+Pharaoh ants enter through tiny cracks and are attracted to sweet and oily foods, though they’ll eat almost anything, including other insects.
+Once inside, they can multiply rapidly.
+They have multiple queens and will relocate their nest if they detect danger or repelling odors.

 Avoid Attracting Pharaoh Ants